asbor/iu-project-software-engineering/doc/HoppyBrew-Concept.md

 ## Project profile

 - Objective and scope of the project
-- Target audience
+- Target audience for the project
 - Risk associated with the project
 - project plan
-- project organization
+- project organization and roles of team members

 ### Objective and scope of the project